adjust/windows_sdk/README.md

         AdjustIo.AppDidDeactivate();
         // ...
     }

+If you are building a Windows Phone app you need to add the `ID_CAP_IDENTITY_DEVICE` capability.
+In the Solution Explorer open the WMAppManifest.xml file, switch to the Capabilities tab and check the appropriate checkbox.

+![][capabilities]

+### 3. Build your app
+From the menu select `DEBUG|Start Debugging`.
+After the app launched, you should see the debug log `Tracked session start` in the Output view.

+![][output]
 ## Additional features

 Once you integrated the AdjustIo SDK into your project, you can take advantage of the following features wherever you see fit.